A unified machine-learning framework for ab initio multiscale modeling of liquids: Constructing neural cDFT

 As $\mathcal{F}^{(\rm ex)}_{\rm intr}$ is not a universal functional, for each fluid and xc functional we must learn $c^{(1)}$ separately.
 For water, we therefore learn $c^{(1)}$ corresponding to the SCAN \cite{Sun2015} and RPBE-D3 \cite{Hammer1999,Grimme2010} functionals, as MLIPs for these have previously been successfully applied to liquid--vapor coexistence.
 For the purposes of comparison, we also present results for TIP4P/2005 \cite{Abascal2005}, a popular empirical potential for studying liquid water.
 In the case of carbon dioxide, we obtain $c^{(1)}$ for the PBE-D3 \cite{Perdew1996}, BLYP-D3 \cite{Becke1988}, and SCAN-rVV10 \cite{Peng2016} functionals, along with the well-established TraPPE empirical potential \cite{Potoff2001}.
+Although rooted in quantum mechanics, all xc functionals we consider are necessarily approximate representations of the true microscopic Hamiltonian.
+Our selection is guided primarily by the availability of extensive reference data---such as bulk thermodynamic properties and liquid--vapor coexistence---from prior MLIP-based simulation studies, which enables meaningful validation of our approach.
+While alternative electronic-structure methods could in principle provide more accurate benchmarks \cite{li2025assessment}, the \emph{ab initio} neural cDFT framework itself is agnostic to this choice, provided that suitable MLIPs can be constructed.

-For each xc functional or empirical potential, between 500--1000 training simulations comprising between 20--700 molecules were performed with different random $V_{\rm ext}$, and across a broad range of $T$ (see \emph{Methods}).
+For each xc functional or empirical potential, between 500--1000 training simulations comprising 40--1024 molecules were performed with different random $V_{\rm ext}$, and across a broad range of $T$ (see \emph{Methods}).
 Representative $V_{\rm ext}$ and $\rho(z)$ used during training are shown in Fig.~\ref{fig2}A. Taking advantage of the canonical learning procedure, we also include $\rho(z)$ from simulations of liquid--vapor coexistence (comprising either 832 water molecules or 1536 carbon dioxide molecules), in which $V_{\rm ext} = 0$.
 We employed either DeepMD \cite{Zhang2018} or HD-NNP \cite{Behler2007} for the underlying MLIP architecture (see \emph{Methods}), however, we show in {Fig.~S1 that MACE \cite{Batatia2022} also provides stable dynamics with the random forms for $V_{\rm ext}$ that we use.